 Stocks are stated at the lower of cost and estimated selling price less costs to complete and sell.
-Cost comprises direct materials and, where applicable, direct labour costs and those overheads that have been incurred in bringing the stocks to their present location and condition.
+Consumables are valued at purchase cost on a first in first out basis.
+Work in progress comprises direct materials and, where applicable, direct labour costs and those overheads that have been incurred.